 All settlements have access to cemeteries though such are not formalized.
-There are three standard sports facilities at Eldorado, Alldays, Senwabarwana and Sekiding (Mampote) and currently the Pinkie- Sebotse sports facility is at implementation stage.
-The Senwabarwana sports complex has the athletic tracks, boxing arena and gymnasium.
+There are five standard sports facilities at Eldorado, Alldays, Senwabarwana and Sekiding (Mampote) and Pinkie-Sebotse.
+The Senwabarwana and Pinkie Sebotse sports complex has the athletic tracks, boxing arena and gymnasium.
 All other areas have informal sports grounds.
 The Blouberg area has nine community halls.
 There is one Thusong service centre at Eldorado and it hosts the municipal offices, Department of Education, Department of Agriculture, Department of Labour, SAPS and Department of Health